akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 (`Outlet`).
 This handler will receive events related to the lifecycle of the port.
 In our case we need to override `onPull()` which indicates that we are free to emit a single element.
 There is another callback, `onDownstreamFinish()` which is called if the downstream cancelled.
 Since the default behavior of that callback is to stop the stage, we don't need to override it.
-In the `onPull` callback we will simply emit the next number.
+In the `onPull` callback we will emit the next number.
 This is how it looks like in the end:

 Scala